wenjian0202/amod-abm/README.md

 Go back to your terminal.
 Use `Control + C` to terminate to engine.
 Get a coffee.
 And, this was easy right?

 The class `OSRMEngine` has even made your life easier.
-It provides a series of function for starting, calling and shutting down your engine.
+It provides a series of functions for starting, calling and shutting down your engine.
+A demo of the simulation platform has been prepared.
 Run `python main.py` and see what's happening.

 ## Requirements